Phoebus (songwriter): Biography

+In 2002, Phoebus collaborated with two of the biggest stars of the former Yugoslavia—Jelena Karleuša of Serbia and Toše Proeski from Macedonia—and worked with famous Serbian lyricist Marina Tucaković to produce their 2002 albums.
+Proeski released Ako me pogledaš u oči in October 2002, and Karleuša released Samo za tvoje oči in December 2002.
+The albums were released in Serbia by RTV BK Telecom, which purchased the rights from Heaven Music.

 The greatest global success composed by Phoebus came with the song "Gia" by Despina Vandi.
 It went multi-platinum in the Greek market, and broke into the international music scene.
 It was included in the playlists of celebrated DJs and clubs worldwide.
 "Gia" reaching the No1 spots in the US Billboard Dance Charts and the UK Dance Charts.
 It was released as a CD single in Europe, the US, Australia, Turkey and Northern Africa while it has been included in more than 120 compilations, worldwide.

 In the spring of 2004, Phoebus teamed up with Coca-Cola to compose the tune that will accompany all of Coca-Cola's activities in its Olympic Sponsorship agreement.
 Phoebus composed the song "Come Along Now" with Despina Vandi singing it, and the tune was heard all around the world in Coca-Cola's ads.

 In the beginning of 2005, the Greek football team AEK asked Phoebus to compose the team's new anthem.
 This imposing melody is played and sung by the team's sports fans until today.

 2005 and 2006 were again big years for Phoebus.
 Despina Vandi's album Stin Avli Tou Paradeisou, after a huge local success was also released in Bulgaria, Russia, Ukraine and Turkey reaching the 2nd position on the charts.
 The album was also repackaged for the Greek market entitled "Special Edition" and contained 4 new songs composed by Phoebus.
 The album sold over 100,000 copies in Greece only.
 Both albums were used by TIM telecommunications for their campaign throughout the whole year since they had a sponsorship contract with Despina Vandi.

 In mid 2005, Phoebus and Victoria Halkiti teamed up and release the song "Telia", which once again was used by Coca-Cola's ads, but only in Greece and their Sound Wave campaign.
 Only a few months later their next single "F...Magic" was heard in all the Attica commercials, one of Athens's biggest shopping malls.